-You can easily do it through the short cut keys.
+You can easily do it through the shortcut keys.
 Simply press Command + Option + Esc keys at once.
 After you see the popup pane, just highlight the app you want to close and then click on “Force Quit”.

 Open Activity Monitor

 If there are too many apps or tabs on the web browser opening at the same time, they can make your Mac run out of RAM memory.
 That’s the reason why you are not able to move the cursor on your Mac.
 All you need is to free up the RAM to get rid of this issue.
 Simply press Command + Space keys on the keyboard at once to open Spotlight.
 After that, type in activity monitor and click on the result from the top.
-Now, just double click on the unresponsive process that is eating up too much RAM memory and choose Quit.
+Now, just double-click on the unresponsive process that is eating up too much RAM memory and choose Quit.

 Restart Your MacBook

 Sometimes, the frozen cursor problem on your Mac can be rectified just by a restart.
-Before powering off your Mac, you should disconnect all accessories connected from it.
+Before powering off your Mac, you should disconnect all accessories connected to it.
 If the cursor gets frozen totally and you are unable to navigate to the Apple menu to switch off your Mac, just press and hold the Power button for a few seconds.

 If you only use the trackpad to navigate your MacBook, you should clean it from dust.
 You should also ensure your fingers are clean and dry.
 Before you start cleaning the trackpad, first unplug the computer from the adapter and then shut it down.
 Use a microfiber or lint-free cloth to clean your cursor.
-Gently spray the cleaner to the cloth and wipe.
+Gently spray the cleaner onto the cloth and wipe.
 You should not spray the cleaner directly to your MacBook trackpad.

 Also read: MacBook Pro won’t turn on?
 Here is the fix